robertsdotpm/p2pd/docs/source/built/toxiproxy.rst

 Toxiproxy client and server
 =============================

 Network programming is temperamental.
-The way algorithms perform ends up being decided by changing network conditions.
+The way algorithms perform is decided by changing networks.
 If we are to write good network code there is a need to write algorithms that can handle common and unexpected scenarios.
 But how to accomplish this?

-One cannot simply test code with an Internet connection.
-This does not lead to a reliable or systematic approach.
-What is needed is a way to model adverse network conditions deterministically.
+One cannot simply test code against the Internet.
+This does not lead to a reproducible result.
+What is needed is a way to model adverse conditions deterministically.
 So that we may test how our algorithms respond in the real world.
 One such design that seems well suited for this task is 'Toxiproxy' created by Shopify.

 Toxiproxy
 ^^^^^^^^^^^^

-Toxiproxy consists of a REST server that spawns tunnel servers that can be used as relays to different target machines.
-You can modify behaviors in these relays - allowing you to test everything from latency to packet recombination algorithms.
+Toxiproxy consists of a REST server that spawns tunnel servers.
+Each tunnel server can be used as a relay to a different target machine.
+You can even modify behaviors on these relays - allowing you to test everything from latency to packet recombination algorithms.

 Toxiproxy refers to the start of the relay (you) as the **downstream** while the point the relay connects to is called the **upstream**.
-The algorithms that induce various network behaviors are termed **toxics.**
+The algorithms that induce network behaviors are termed **toxics.**
 For example: you can spawn a tunnel server with example.com as the upstream and set a latency toxic on the upstream (to delay replies back to you.)